zixlin7/aws-toolkit-visual-studio/.github/PULL_REQUEST_TEMPLATE.md

 <!-- REMINDERS:

-If this is a user-facing change, add a release note entry to the top of vspackages\AWSToolkitPackage\ReleaseNotes.txt and include it in this PR.
+If this is a user-facing change, queue a changelog entry using the command `msbuild buildtools\changelog.proj /t:newChange`

 -->